Aliases for ITPR2 Gene

 GeneCards Summary for ITPR2 Gene

-ITPR2 (Inositol 1,4,5-Trisphosphate Receptor, Type 2) is a Protein Coding gene.
-Among its related pathways are PI-3K cascade and Signaling by FGFR.
-GO annotations related to this gene include phosphatidylinositol binding and calcium ion transmembrane transporter activity.
+ITPR2 (Inositol 1,4,5-Trisphosphate Receptor Type 2) is a Protein Coding gene.
+Diseases associated with ITPR2 include anhidrosis, isolated, with normal sweat glands and anhidrosis.
+Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
+GO annotations related to this gene include binding and phosphatidylinositol binding.
 An important paralog of this gene is RYR1.

 UniProtKB/Swiss-Prot for ITPR2 Gene